JacobJoergensen/TablistManager/README.md

 <br>

 ## Install Guide
-1. Download and put the required addons in your plugins folder.<br>
+1. Download and put the required addons in your plugins folder.
-2. Restart your server. <br>
+2. Restart your server.
-3. Upload TablistManager.sk to plugins/skript/scripts folder. <br>
+3. Upload TablistManager.sk to plugins/skript/scripts folder.
 4. Restart your server again.
 <br>